MEDHA-TIWARI/nodejs-daywise-audit-/README.md

 - Blocking and non- blocking concept
 - Synchronous and Asynchronous in node.js
 -File Handling (Fs module)
-(includes- creating, reading, writing , deleting files and other operatings in file handling)
+(includes- creating, reading, writing , deleting files and other operatings in file handling, asynchronous read, synchronous read)

+#Day 4-
+- Installation of npm, NPM is a node package manager, it is basically used for managing dependencies of various server side dependencies.
+- installation of nodemon, nodemon is a tool that helps develop node.js based applications by automatically restarting the node application when file changes in the   directory are detected.